microsoft/AirSim/cmake/readme.md

 make
 ````

-Now if gcc version 4.9 is not your default version of gcc, you can tell cmake to switch to that version by
+Now if gcc version 4.9 is not your default version of gcc, you will need to tell cmake to switch to that version by
 adding the following additional cmake command line arguments:

 ````